China (Taiwan only)

 f.
 Arbitrary Interference with Privacy, Family, Home, or Correspondence

-The Constitution and the Criminal and Civil Codes contain provisions protecting privacy.
-In 2001, the LY amended the Code of Criminal Procedure to require prosecutors to obtain judicial approval of search warrants, except when "incidental to arrest" or when there are concerns that evidence may be destroyed.
-However, critics claimed that the incidental to arrest provision not only is unconstitutional but also often is interpreted broadly by police to justify searches of locations other than actual arrest sites.
+The law contains provisions protecting privacy.
+The Code of Criminal Procedure requires prosecutors to obtain judicial approval of search warrants, except when "incidental-to-arrest" or when there are concerns that evidence may be destroyed.
+However, critics claimed that the incidental-to-arrest provision is not only unconstitutional but is often interpreted broadly by police to justify searches of locations other than actual arrest sites.
 According to the NPA, warrantless searches are allowed only in special circumstances, such as to arrest an escapee or if facts indicate that a person is in the process of committing a crime.
 In any such case, the police must file a report with the prosecutor or court within 24 hours.
-A police officer who carries out an illegal search may be sued for illegal entry and sentenced to up to 1 year in prison.
+A police officer who carries out an illegal search may be sued for illegal entry and sentenced to up to one year in prison.

-Although the MOJ and the police used wiretapping as an investigative tool, unauthorized wiretapping was less of a problem following passage in 1999 of the Telecommunications Protection and Control Law, which imposed severe penalties for unauthorized wiretapping.
-The Telecommunications Law and Code of Criminal Procedure provide that judicial and security authorities may file a written request to a prosecutor's office to monitor telephone calls to collect evidence against a suspect involved in a major crime.
-According to the MOJ, in the past 2 years the number of approved wiretaps increased to 13,834 from approximately 10,000 in 2002.
-Officials attributed the increase to investigations into alleged vote-buying cases during local and national elections.
-The law also regulates wiretapping by the intelligence services.
+The telecommunications protection and control law imposes severe penalties for unauthorized wiretapping.
+The telecommunications law and the Code of Criminal Procedure provide that judicial and security authorities may file a written request to a prosecutor's office to monitor telephone calls to collect evidence against a suspect involved in a major crime, and the MOJ and the police used wiretapping as an investigative tool.
+According to the MOJ, the number of approved wiretappings increased from 13,834 in 2003 to 19,845 in 2004, and to 19,178 during the first 10 months of the year.

 Section 2 Respect for Civil Liberties, Including: